 Call us directly to make an appointment or to discuss issues regarding the referral process.
 For unbiased opinions on acne and acne scar revision, ask your GP for a recommendation.

 TCA Cross is our favourite treatment for acne scar revision because it works so well and is predictable in the excellent results it delivers.
 The deeper the scar, the better it works.
-Clients notice the difference after a single treatment and are eager to see the further effects of another 1 to 2 sessions.
-Our clients have described the procedure as relaxing and well tolerated.
+Patients notice the difference after a single treatment and are eager to see the further effects of another 1 to 2 sessions.
+Our patients have described the procedure as relaxing and well tolerated.
 In our specialists’ hands, TCA Cross really works!

 Dr Davin S. Lim

 TCA Cross is a simple, proven and safe procedure ideally suited to treating deep acne scars.
 Even with the invention of complex lasers such as fractional lasers, TCA plays an important part in ice-pick scar revision.
-Clients who have suffered from acne often have several types of scars including rolling scars, ice-pick scars, box scars and bound scars.
+Patients who have suffered from acne often have several types of scars including rolling scars, ice-pick scars, box scars and bound scars.
 Optimal treatment involves combining laser, subscision, TCA chemical peel and punch excision treatments for the best results.

-Personally, TCA Cross is my favourite procedure; it is relaxing for both doctor and client and is well tolerated with very predictable results.
+Personally, TCA Cross is my favourite procedure; it is relaxing for both doctor and patient and is well tolerated with very predictable results.
 Furthermore, it can be performed on all skin types including Asian and very dark skin types.

-Clients should view this treatment as the very first step in the treatment of deep acne scars and enlarged pores.
+Patients should view this treatment as the very first step in the treatment of deep acne scars and enlarged pores.
 Once the scars have risen to a level that is safe for laser use, I initiate CO2 or erbium laser treatment to finish the job.
 In some cases, up to 80% scar improvement can be seen after this deep scar program.